 Step 5.
 After you buy it online with standard shipping, you’ll have to wait anywhere between 5-14 days before you receive it.
 In the meantime, maybe buy it from the campus bookstore and return it for a full refund by the returns deadline later.
 Or hang out at the bookstore and read what you need to there.
 Or pay for expedited shipping with all the money you saved!

 P.S.
-If you’re buying used books through merchants on Amazon or Half.com or whatever else, make sure you choose a reliable seller.
+Choose reliable sellers!
+If you’re buying used books through merchants on Amazon or Half.com or whatever else, be a little careful.
 For books that I think I’ll keep after the course is over, I like being more careful in choosing a used copy.
 I like copies that have limited highlighting.
 And I like sellers with a good balance between high ratings and decent number of products sold.
 For example, I’d much rather trust a seller who has made 100 transactions and has a 4-star rating out of 5 than a seller who has made 3 transactions and has a 5-star rating.
 Use your own judgment to decide which seller and which book copy you want.
 I’m not always pleased with the book condition when I choose a copy that is only in “acceptable” condition, but life goes on.
 I still saved money.
 And it’s not like I have to lick my book or anything.
 If it’s that icky, I probably just won’t ever put it on my pillow.

 Additional Wonderfully Delicious Methods for Saving Money on Books: